vladkvit/test_rayon_optick/README.md

+# Overview
+This is a demo for https://github.com/rayon-rs/rayon and https://github.com/bombomby/optick-rs not working well together

 # Running
-`cargo bench`
+Run `cargo bench`

-Load the generated .opt file into Optick.
+Then, load the generated .opt file into Optick.